🍁My credit card was blocked and I almost got scammed in Canada🍁

 ▼ Host family's dog 🐶

-On the second day of my stay, the credit card issue was nagging at the back of my mind, but I had put off emails due to my walk around 🐶 and reuniting with my host mother, when I
+On my second day there, the credit card issue was still lingering in the back of my mind, but I was mostly focused on walking my dog and reuniting with my host mother, so I put emails on the back burner.
+Then, I

-received a DM on Twitter (now X) from the airline's customer support account (at 3am, at first I thought it might have been because of the time difference).
+received a direct message on Twitter (now X) from the airline's customer support account (at 3 AM, no less!
+At first, I thought it was just due to the time difference).

 Author: "What?
 I have to wait 90 days?
 And Alberta is out of the question."